ALUKErnel/CCSD/README.md

 - ADAN (basic structure) [(https://github.com/ccsasuke/adan)](https://github.com/ccsasuke/adan)
 - JointCL (k-means) [(https://github.com/HITSZ-HLT/JointCL)](https://github.com/HITSZ-HLT/JointCL)

 All the above references have been cited in the paper.
-We thank them for their contributions of open source.
+We thank them for their contributions to open source.